kongxiangxin/jasmine/README.md

 # jasmine
-Code generator based on database model and velocity template
+Code generator based on database model and velocity template.

+It's an idea plugin.